How to Charter a Private Yacht: What to Know Before You Pay

 Special events — regattas, race weeks, major holidays

-Charter demand spikes sharply around major sailing events — Antigua Sailing Week, Cowes Week, the Palma de Mallorca regatta circuit.
+Charter demand spikes sharply around major sailing events — Antigua Sailing Week, Cowes Week, the Palma regatta circuit.
 If you want to be in the water during these events, treat them like peak season and book accordingly.
 Local marina availability also tightens significantly around these dates.

 What is included in a yacht charter fee?